GeBeater/edinerguide/README.md

 grunt server
 ```

-Now you can open [http://192.168.0.42:9000/](http://192.168.0.42:9000/) in your local browser.
+The application should now be accessible from the guest machine with a browser via
-All modifications on the application source code will be taken in realtime without manual
+[http://localhost:9000/](http://localhost:9000/).
+All changes on the application source
-browser refreshing.
+code will be taken in soon without manual browser refreshing.

 ## Application Architecture